nitishmalang/ci-cd-demonstration/README.md

 # ci-cd-demonstration
-demonstration of ci/cd pipeline of simple python application using github action
+demonstration of ci/cd pipeline of simple python web application using github action